 So, where is the best place to save this money for retirement?
 In tax-advantaged retirement accounts, of course!
 We’re talking about your 401(k), 403(b), traditional IRA and/or Roth IRA.
 These kinds of accounts allow you to avoid paying taxes on market growth (capital gains), which really makes a big difference in how much you can accumulate over the long run.

 If you do not have a company plan available and are an entrepreneur, or even if you do have a company plan but also freelance part-time, you may be able to open a SEP IRA or Individual 401(k), two other types of traditional IRAs.
-These plans allow you to save as much as $55,000 on a tax-deferred basis, including any other potential savings in other retirement accounts.

 Don’t Forget About Taxes and Inflation